justinmahar/react-social-media-embed/README.md

 Easily embed content from several popular social media platforms in React.

 All embeds only require a URL to the post.
+No API token is needed.

 Currently supporting: Facebook, Instagram, LinkedIn, TikTok, Twitter, and YouTube.